Orpere/terraform-up-and-running/why_terraform/README.md

       Managing infrastructure manual is tedious and IAC permits the Computer do what his main task which is automate and the Developer coding, reliving the high level of stress from Ops back.

 - How Terraform works
+  - Terraform is a single binary who works directly on your computer and taking advantage of a single language and toolset (terraform is agnostic) talk directly with the provides APIs to deploy your IAC defined in the terraform files.
+  - Here are the main principles of Terraform:
+    - Configuration management versus provisioning
+    - Mutable infrastructure versus immutable infrastructure
+    - Procedural language versus declarative language
+    - Master versus Masterless
+    - Agent versus agentless
+    - Large community versus small community
+    - Mature versus cutting-edge
+    - Using multiple tools together